GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 # Statement of need

 Modern Earth observation workflows often involve complex, multi-temporal, and multi-resolution datasets that demand integrated tools for efficient loading, pre-processing, visualisation, and analysis.
 While foundational libraries such as `xarray`, `geopandas`, and `dask` provide the building blocks, implementing efficient and scalable analysis workflows and processing pipelines still requires substantial coding effort.
-The `dea-tools` library addresses this gap by providing a curated suite of well-documented functions that streamline common geospatial tasks and integrate seamlessly with the Python geospatial stack.
+The `dea-tools` Python library addresses this gap by providing a curated suite of well-documented functions that streamline common geospatial tasks and integrate seamlessly with the Python geospatial stack.

-The `dea-tools` Python package is a comprehensive, open-source toolkit for analysing and interpreting geospatial and Earth observation data, primarily represented as `xarray` objects.
+`dea-tools` is a comprehensive, open-source toolkit for analysing and interpreting geospatial and Earth observation data, primarily represented as `xarray` objects.
 Originally developed by DEA to support national-scale satellite data analysis, `dea-tools` has evolved into a flexible and general-purpose library that supports a wide range of geospatial workflows.
 It can be deployed across platforms and supports both gridded datasets (e.g. satellite imagery) and vector datasets (e.g. shapefiles or GeoJSON), whether accessed from cloud-based catalogues via Spatio-Temporal Asset Catalog (STAC) or stored locally.

 A major advantage of `dea-tools` is that it comes bundled with all essential dependencies for scientific geospatial analysis.
 These include [JupyterLab](https://jupyter.org/), Jupyter notebooks, `xarray`, `geopandas`, `NumPy` [@harris2020array], `dask`, and many other libraries from the Python geospatial ecosystem.
 When deployed within a virtual environment, `dea-tools` provides a ready-to-use and pre-configured platform for geospatial analysis, eliminating the need for manual setup or dependency management.
 This design lowers the barrier to entry for new users by offering a self-contained environment for exploration, visualisation, and large-scale satellite data processing.